 Migraines are usually characterized by intense pain on one side of the head, as well as a ‘pounding’ sensation.

 Migraine Triggers to Avoid

 It can also have the following symptoms:

-Not everyone who experiences migraines experience these symptoms however, so it can sometimes be difficult to know if a person is suffering from a migraine or not.
+Not everyone who experiences migraines experiences these symptoms however, so it can sometimes be difficult to know if a person is suffering from a migraine or not.

-One characteristic of migraines are that they have triggers.
+One characteristic of migraines is that they have triggers.
 Sometimes migraines can be triggered by bright lights, foods, drinks, stress, weather, etc.

-So if you have a reoccurring headache that’s usually triggered by something, then it could possibly mean that you are suffering from migraines.
+So if you have a recurring headache that’s usually triggered by something, then it could possibly mean that you are suffering from migraines.